Addiction as a Coping Mechanism and Healthy Alternatives

 Addiction, Co-Occurring Disorders, and Stress

 Addiction can become a coping mechanism for both physical and emotional issues.
 The withdrawal symptoms that accompany drug dependence can actually make mental illness symptoms like depression, anxiety, and sleep difficulties worse, however.
-In the long run, substance abuse only serves to exacerbate mental health issues and complicate treatment.
+In the long run, substance misuse only serves to exacerbate mental health issues and complicate treatment.

 Alternative Methods of Coping in Recovery